kevin-w-du/courses/cse484/syllabus.md

    - DNS and attacks
    - BGP routing and attacks

- - Blockchain and Smart Contract (if we have time)
+ - Blockchain, Ethereum, and Smart Contract
-   - How it works
+   - A brief tutorial
    - Attack on smart contract